MeganeMaridor/EmeraldQuill/_posts/2021-03-31-organising-your-cookbook-how-to-play-with-different-structures.md

             You can also include additional chapters and/or sections in your cookbook, such as serving/presentation tips, guides to create your own stocks, sauces, or pastries (flaky, shortcrust, and so on).
 Having a section with resources on where to buy your ingredients to be more sustainable could be a good idea, although this may be more relevant if you're writing a cookbook based on local recipes.
 You could also write a chapter on fundamental techniques (how to stuff a turkey, or how to roll a cake).
 Finally, if you're writing a cookbook for children, it could be funny for them to have a small colouring book at the end with pictures of the different dishes explored in the book.

 *Sources:*

 Fullerton, A. (2018) '8 Tips For Writing a Cookbook', *IngramSpark*, 5 June.
-Available at: <https://www.ingramspark.com/blog/8-tips-for-writing-a-cookbook> (Accessed 29/01/21)
+Available at: <https://www.ingramspark.com/blog/8-tips-for-writing-a-cookbook>

 Jacob, D. (2016) 'So Many Ways to Organize A Cookbook', *DianneJ*, 22 November.
-Available at: <https://diannej.com/2016/so-many-ways-to-organize-a-cookbook/> (Accessed 29/01/21)
+Available at: <https://diannej.com/2016/so-many-ways-to-organize-a-cookbook/>